mariodavid/cuba-example-multiple-db-support/README.md

 └── tomcat-logs.sh
 ```

+### Changing the DBMS of the application at deploy-time

 0. ensure tomcat is stopped (`./stop-tomcat.sh`)
 1. generate war files through `./generate-war.sh` which will generate & copy wars to the target tomcat (webapps directory)
 2. change DBMS settings